-WordPress Web Traffic Automation System – Configuration
+WordPress Web Traffic Automation Blueprint – Configuration

-The Difference Is In The Configuration Stage
+The Difference Is In The Configuration

-Let’s illustrate this with a little story.
+To illustrate this point here’s a story.

 A True Story (Kind Of) …

-- Which services need to be set up to get desired outcomes
+- Which services you need to set up to get desired results

 (Expertly configuring your website involves more than just configuring a few settings in WordPress)